rpatterson/instrumenting/src/pdblogger/handler.rst

       warning message
     pdblogger.testing ERROR
       error message
-    pdblogger.testing DEBUG
+    pdblogger ERROR
-      not invoking set_trace, stdin is not a tty: .../tmp... pdblogger.testing ERROR
+      Not invoking pdb, stdin is not a tty: <fdopen>
+    pdblogger.testing ERROR
       exception message: Forced program exception
-    pdblogger.testing DEBUG
+    pdblogger ERROR
-      not invoking interaction, stdin is not a tty: .../tmp... pdblogger.testing CRITICAL
+      Not invoking pdb, stdin is not a tty: <fdopen>
+    pdblogger.testing CRITICAL
       critical message
+    pdblogger ERROR
+      Not invoking pdb, stdin is not a tty: <fdopen>
     >>> testing_handler.clear()